ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 - Disabalaga (20 MP) (single/multi) - Attempt to cause Disabled status (8).
 - Diskaga (6 MP) (utility) - creates a floating disk that can be towed to carry wagon-sized loads at a galloping pace for a day
-- Graviga (30 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to 10% of the target's maximum HP.
+- Graviga (30 MP) (multi) - Attempt to cut each target's HP to 75% of its current HP.
 Magic Defense is not applied.
+This is considered a gravity effect.
 - Hastega (30 MP) (single/multi) - Causes Haste status (20).
-- Asteroid (30 MP) (multi) - Intellect * Level non-elemental damage, and attempt to cause Stun status (2).
+- Asteroid (30 MP) (multi) - Intellect * Level * 0.5 non-elemental damage, and attempt to cause Stun status (2).
 - Old (30 MP) (single/multi) - Attempt to cause Old status (8).

 ### Time Magic T6